PowerPoint won’t play audio or video on Windows 10 [FIXED]

 Fortunately, there are dozens of tools that can convert your media in no time.
 And since the choice is quite broad, we compiled a list of the best audio/video converters for Windows.

-So if PowerPoint sound is not working, be sure to use a file converter to and covert it to a suitable model.
+So if PowerPoint sound is not working, be sure to use a file converter and turn it into a suitable model.

-- Set the value for Links Sounds With File Size Greater Than to 500000 KB (or whichever size is larger than the file you’re trying to embed).
+3. Set the value for Links Sounds With File Size Greater Than 500000 KB (or whichever size is larger than the file you’re trying to embed).

 Although using .wma files is recommended, it might be impractical.
 Mostly because .wma files are larger than other formats.
 And since PowerPoint has a little thing called limited link value.

-This option prevents you from including large files into your presentation.
+This option prevents you from including large files in your presentation.
 So, if your file exceeds the limit, you won’t be able to embed it.

 So If PPT cannot play media, be sure to this little trick.